Parliamentary (general) elections

 How are the votes counted?

-The first past the post voting system is used for Parliamentary (general) elections elections.
+The first past the post voting system is used for Parliamentary (general) elections.
 This means the candidate with the most votes is elected; they do not need to get more than half of the votes cast.
 If there is a tie then a candidate is selected by the drawing of lots (a method of selection by chance such as tossing a coin or picking a name out of a hat).